Strolling About: The Planty

 One of our favorite things to do in Krakow is walk along the Planty, sometimes we even run the entire 4k or bike it with friends.
 It is technically considered a city park, one of the largest in Krakow, but what makes it unique is that it encircles the entire Old Town, Wawel Castle included.
-Walls protecting the city used to stand here, as can be seen when visiting the Barbican, but those walls were taken down in the 19th century by the city government and the moat was filled in to create the Planty.
+Walls protecting the city used to stand here, actually the asphalt used to be a moat!
+You can see a remaining piece of wall when you are near the Barbican, but the rest were taken down in the 19th century by the city government and the moat was filled in to create the Planty…

 _MG_1114 _MG_1110